whyteaz/global.hackathon/Teams/Thinker/ABOUT.md

 Indra
 =======
 Indra Winata is a professional back-end web developer (can do front-end stuff too) who have learnt a lot of things about web development and have passion in it.
 He always want to make perfect, creative, useful, and interesting applications.
 The more people who use his hand-made applications, the happier he is.
-DotA characteristics: supportive

 [Facebook](https://www.facebook.com/1ndr4.w)
 [LinkedIn](http://id.linkedin.com/pub/indra-winata/50/193/186)

 Martono
 =======
 Martono background is a back-end web developer, but currently he runs a Tour and Travel business.
 Martono can convert any idea into a business, even if it is not his original idea.
 In this team, he focus on digital assets acquisition and modification, and content creation for demo usage.
-DotA characteristics: offensive

 [Facebook](https://www.facebook.com/martono.voltz)

 Jeffrey
 =======
 Jeffrey is a professional software engineer currently worked at global company called Accenture in Indonesia.
 He even make his own Java Framework to be used in his company.
 He also have a passion in technology area.
-DotA characteristics: offensive

 [Facebook](https://www.facebook.com/pieceofsky)
 [LinkedIn](http://id.linkedin.com/pub/jeffrey-wijaya/32/85a/441)
 Thomas
 =======
 Although he is the the youngest web developer in our team, Thomas Rico can be considered as a senior front-end web developer.
 He can learn very fast, code fast, and the important thing is he have a good perspective in user experience (UX), so he does not just code but can give suggestions to create a good UI with a good UX.
-DotA characteristics: supportive

 [Facebook](https://www.facebook.com/thomas.rico91)
 [LinkedIn](http://id.linkedin.com/pub/thomas-rico/5a/76/186)